-The above photo (by Rob Dickinson) can be viewed in OdonataMAP here.
+View the above photo record (by Rob Dickinson) in OdonataMAP here.

 Length up to 49mm; Wingspan attains 58mm.

 Most resembles Lestes plagiatus (Highland Spreadwing).
 The Smoky Spreadwing can be differentiated from other Spreadwings by the bronze-green thorax stripes, swollen pterostigmas with dark outlines and smoky yellow wings.

 Females are similar but are duller.
 They have more robust abdomens than the males, and lack the pruinose terminal segments and the distinctive claspers.

 Could be confused with a Malachite (Chlorolestes spp.), but can be immediately recognised by its Blue eyes (Malachites have green or brownish eyes), and pale centered pterostigmas.

 It occurs at well vegetated pans, pools and swamps with forested or wooded fringes.
 Favours ponds with rich vegetation particularly tall grasses and forbs.
 Frequents areas of high rainfall above 700mm per year.